-The removal of dead ash trees in parks and open spaces is proposed to be done on a risk management basis.
-Those trees in parks and open spaces that are adjacent public areas will be the first to be removed once they have died.
-Ash trees that are far away from human activity are proposed to be left to fall on their own.
+The removal of dead ash trees in parks and open spaces is done on a risk management basis.
+Dead trees in parks and open spaces that are adjacent to public areas will be the first to be removed.
+Ash trees far away from human activity will be left to fall on their own.

-The City will not require the removal of ash trees on private property unless an ash should become a hazard to the public.
+The City will not require the removal of ash trees on private property unless an ash is a hazard to the public.
 In the event a private ash becomes a hazard to the public, the property owner will be notified by the Park Maintenance Department and be given notice that the tree must be removed.

-Trees that are removed from boulevards and parks have economic value.
-Once EAB is detected, if wood is to be utilized it will have to be processed before it can be used as lumber.
+Trees removed from boulevards and parks have economic value.
+If infested wood is to be utilized it must be processed before it can be used as lumber.
 See the ash wood disposal section below for more information.